ndipatri/RoboScale/README.md

 This is a PERFECT scale for Arduino projects.
 It has four wires (3.3V, GND, SCL, SDA) that can attach to any Arduino board.

+Approximate dimensions are 3.5" x 3" x 1.5"

 ## This scale will be custom-built to order (takes about a day to build).